Authored by the expert who managed and guided the team behind the France Property Pack

 Which areas in Paris are gentrifying in 2026?

-As of early 2026, the Paris neighborhoods showing the clearest signs of gentrification are Porte de la Chapelle and La Chapelle in the 18th arrondissement, Belleville and parts of the 20th arrondissement around Porte de Montreuil, and the Jaurès and Stalingrad corridor in the 19th arrondissement.
+As of early 2026, the Paris neighborhoods showing the clearest signs of gentrification are Porte de la Chapelle and La Chapelle in the 18th arrondissement, the Porte de Montreuil and Saint-Blaise area in the 20th arrondissement, and the corridor between Bercy and Bercy-Charenton on the edge of the 12th arrondissement.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Paris.